Darwin's Coffee House

 28 Sep - 29 Sep - London, UK

-All six societies within Charles Darwin House are joining together to celebrate International Coffee Day 2017 over Thursday 28 September and Friday 29 September.
+All six societies within Charles Darwin House joined together to celebrate International Coffee Day 2017 over Thursday 28 September and Friday 29 September.

 Discussion Night: Science and the Future of Coffee

 Attendees were invited to take part in the timely discussion of the future of coffee.
 This event showcased current areas of coffee research and demonstrate how science can help guide the future development and sustainability of the industry.

 - Professor Jeremy Haggar (University of Greenwich, UK) – How green is my coffee: Are sustainability standards a good guide to environmental benefits from coffee farms?

 - Dr Charlotte Mills (Kings College London, UK) – The impact of coffee on the health of our hearts